Biosimilars (Available for infliximab, rituximab, etanercept and adalimumab)

 There’s another option that is now available to treat inflammatory arthritis: biosimilar medications.
 You may have seen this term in the news, or even heard your doctor or nurses mention it.
 Biosimilars work the same way as biologics, but they are created and approved for use in different ways.

 What Are Biosimilars?

-As original biologic brand patents expire very close copies of these (known as biosimilars) are now coming onto the market.
+As original biologic brand patents expire, very close copies of these (known as biosimilars) are now coming onto the market.
 However, they are not like tablet-form generic medications (which are 100 per cent identical to the original brand-name medication).
-Biosimilars use the research already completed by the original biologic manufacturer and build on this, so they require comparatively less time and clinical trial data to receive approval.
+Biosimilars use the research already completed by the reference biologic manufacturer and build on this, so they require comparatively less time and clinical trial data to receive approval.

 Consumers are expected to benefit from the increased range of treatment options available to them.
 However, both biologics and biosimilars are supplied at a fixed rate to consumers through the Pharmaceutical Benefits Scheme (PBS).

 (See our biologics page for more details on the difference between biologic and biosimilar medications.)

 All biosimilars have to meet the same standards of safety and efficacy as any other prescription medication approved by the Therapeutic Goods Association (TGA).
 Biosimilars made by different manufacturers can safely differ very slightly from the original product and from each other.